 - My mother-in-law always added shredded diakon-radish to her dough in addition to freshly chopped cilantro.

 I loved my mother-in-law’s version the best.
 This is because to me, the radish acts as a great binder for the dough, plus enhances the flavor of this Roti so much.
 It also goes so well with the creamy Sarson ka Saag that is typically served with makki ki roti.

 Cornmeal / Corn Flour

 Makki ki Roti is made with fine-ground cornmeal or corn flour.
-This taste and consistency is close to the Mexican corn flour that is used for making corn tortillas.
+This is similar in taste and consistency to the Mexican corn flour that is used for making corn tortillas.
 This flour has a very earthy and subtle sweet taste that makes it unique, which is why substituting any other flour may not give you the same results.
 You can find this flour at any Indian grocery store, or on amazon.
 Here is a picture of one of the brands that I like.

 Making the Flatbread / Makki Ki Roti

 The process of flattening the flatbread often intimidates people.
 It looked impossible to me.
 For the longest time, I thought that was something only Moms could make, and, that it was an art that one needed to master.
 And then I saw my mother-in-law make them one day.
 Since that day, I firmly believe, that you can science your way out of recipes, and make them work!

 I realized that, the consistency of the dough makes it tough to roll out, because it sticks and crumbles on you.
 So, I cut open a large ziplock bag, place the dough in between the two sides, and, use a heavy fry pan to press down on the dough a couple of times, till it becomes flat.
 Then, simply peel off the flatbread from the ziplock and place it on a hot griddle for cooking.
 As simple as that!